pushkar-anand/make-a-note/README.md

 # Running instructions

-simply clone/download the repo and run the note.py script:
+Download/Clone the repository.

 `python main.py`

+## As a startup service:
-to auto start the script at startup use cron:
+To run this app at start use cron:

 `sudo crontab -e`

-Scroll to the bottom and add the following line (after all the #'s):

 `@reboot python /path/to/main.py &`